 I call balls and strikes just like you, Sean.

-Uh he's done a lot with deregulations, which allowed a lot of private companies to come up with a lot of renovations.
+He's done a lot with deregulations, which allowed a lot of private companies to come up with a lot of re, I should say, innovations.

-And when you look at opportunity zone districts, what he's done to fund and support and writing to law, financial support for historical black colleges, and when you look at prison reform.
+And when you look at Opportunity Zone districts, what he's done to fund and support and write into law, financial support, historical black colleges, and when you look at prison reform.

-And so I I put my country before my party, Sean, and and my party, um uh they don't like that.
+And so I put my country before my party, Sean, and my party.

 They don't want me to be vocal about what they're doing.

-Because you know, prior to COVID, and I believe we're gonna re recover, and I think we'll have a very uh a healthy recovery, certainly starting uh by the fourth quarter.
+Now, you raised some points here because prior to COVID, and I believe we're going to recover, and I think we'll have a very healthy recovery, certainly starting by the fourth quarter.

 I'm hoping the third quarter we begin to see the signs of it.

-You know, one record after another, lowest ever unemployment, African Americans, Asian Americans, Hispanic Americans, uh women in the workplace, youth unemployment, African American youth unemployment.
+But prior to COVID, it's the lowest ever, one record after another, lowest ever unemployment, African Americans, Asian Americans, Hispanic Americans, women in the workplace, youth unemployment, African-American youth unemployment.

 You mentioned criminal justice reform.